 A condominium (also referred to as condo) is an individual unit in a shared complex that is owned by an individual.
 A condo is a type of real estate where several units (or as few as two) are separated into individual units and surrounded by a common area.
 In your condo, your specific residence would be privately owned.
 It is very common for condos to have shared walls, or there may be someone above or below you.
 There are also larger detached condos as well.
 Condos are a safe and hassle-free way to own a property.

 Some condos have shared garages and there are some that have individual parking.
 While the parking is assigned in a shared garage, there may also be some individual storage.

-Condos are very popular in areas that have higher property values and purchasing a single-family home in may be cost prohibitive.
-Condos allow affordability in specific areas and open up real estate to a newer group of people.
-Condos may be a way for a buyer to get in the market.
+Condos are very popular in areas that have higher property values.
+Condos allow affordability in certain areas and open up real estate to a newer group of people.
+Purchasing a condo is a more affordable way of getting into the real estate market.

 If you are considering purchasing real estate, you may want to consider purchasing a condominium.
-There are many benefits of owning a condominium.
+There are many benefits to owning a condominium.

 However, before you begin your condo search, be sure to meet with your local Realtor® who is knowledgeable of the area, and be sure to meet with a lender.
 If you are obtaining an FHA loan, there are certain condo complexes who do not take FHA loans, and your Realtor® and Lender will be able to tell you this information so that you are searching in the right areas.

 Condo complexes generally have HOA fees.
 The community’s homeowners‘ association (HOA) is generally paid monthly or annually, and this is to keep up and maintain the common areas in the complex or building, and generally takes care of the structure insurance.
 The HOA is a board of directors, made up of individual members who are generally homeowners.